 Under your Azure AD, in Enterprise applications, you see Azure VPN listed.

 If you don't already have a functioning point-to-site environment, follow the instruction to create one.
-See Create a point-to-site VPN to create and configure a point-to-site VPN gateway with native Azure certificate authentication.
+See Create a point-to-site VPN to create and configure a point-to-site VPN gateway.

 The Basic SKU is not supported for OpenVPN.